jitinjami/PolynomialRegresssion/README.md

     1. Evolution of relation between training and validation losses
     2. Final prediction of coefficients

-A report can be found explaining my finds in this repo titled `Report.pdf`
+A report can be found explaining my findings in this repo titled `Report.pdf`